 You were here on Easter when I was just starting to feel your presence in my belly.

 You were here when I chased your brother around the house trying to get him dressed.

-You were here for at least twenty grocery stores runs, picking up things I was craving because you were here.
+You were here for at least 20 grocery store runs, picking up things I was craving because you were here.